 3 days in albania itinerary 3 routes with prices 6

 Start early at Butrint National Park, 12 miles (19 km) south of Saranda.
-This UNESCO site compresses 2,500 years of continuous civilization — Greek, Roman, Byzantine, Venetian — onto a single forested peninsula surrounded by a lagoon.
+This UNESCO site compresses 2,500 years of continuous civilization — Greek, Roman, Byzantine, Venetian — onto a single forested peninsula wrapped by a lagoon.
 The circular trail takes 1.5–2 hours.
-Entry is $11, cash only.
+Entry is $11 (1,000 Lek), cash only.

-The Roman theater is intact enough to imagine it in use.
+The Roman theater is intact enough to picture in use.
 The baptistery floor mosaics are covered by sand to protect them, but the information panels show what’s underneath.
-The whole site feels understaffed and under-visited relative to comparable ruins in Greece or Italy, which is part of its appeal.
+The whole site feels understaffed and under-visited next to comparable ruins in Greece or Italy, which is part of its appeal.

-After Butrint, drive 22 miles (35 km) north to Blue Eye Spring.
-A few honest words about this one: Blue Eye has become a full-blown tourist attraction.
-The parking lot fills up on summer mornings, the 1.3-mile (2 km) walk from the lot is on a paved path now, and you can’t swim in the spring anymore.
-The water is a genuine deep blue at 41°F (5°C) year-round, and it’s worth seeing, but don’t expect the secluded natural wonder that older blog posts describe.
+After Butrint, drive north to Blue Eye Spring.
+A few honest words: Blue Eye has become a full-on tourist attraction.
+The parking lot fills on summer mornings, the 1.3-mile (2 km) walk from the lot is paved now, and swimming in the spring is officially banned — it’s a protected natural monument.
+The water is a deep blue at about 50°F (10°C) year-round, and it’s worth seeing, but don’t expect the secluded wonder that older blog posts describe.

 • Location: Blue Eye is 14 miles (22 km) east of Saranda